 These were introduced around 2001 to encourage players to meet & to compete against the other regions.
 It was initially planned to play 4 regions and three categories Schoolboys, Intermediates and minors.
 Ideally one tournament played in each region to reduce travel.

-Leagues 1 - 4 & schoolboys all play 15 minutes each way - stop clock.
+Senior Leagues & schoolboys all play 15 minutes each way – stop clock.

 Intermediates & Minors play 12 minutes each way – stop clock.

-under 11's play 10 minutes each way - stop clock.
+under 11’s play 10 minutes each way – stop clock, with a single timeout in each half at 5 minutes.

 - The highest number of wins, but only between the level teams